Book Review: Copyright for Archivists and Records Managers by Tim Padfield.

 You can buy this book from the Facet Website for £59.95 – a bargain considering the amount of information it contains.
 I would have expected to pay closer to £100 for a book of this calibre!

-Currently, there is no special offer for my readers this month because Facet is currently moving its website and its warehouse and so online bookings are not currently ready.
+There is no special offer for my readers this month.
 However, sign up to my mailing list in the month of October in order to be in the chance to win an I Love Records Management Tshirt.

 I give this book a 10/10 as there isn’t an 11.